 The Code of Ethics produced by the College of Policing sets out and defines the exemplary standards of behaviour for everyone who works in policing.

 Known as 'organisational' or 'direction and control' complaints, these may include operational policies, corporate strategy, decisions about resources, or general standards.

 You can make a complaint if you are:

 When making your complaint, please include as much detail as possible about what happened:

 Complaints are dealt with by the Professional Standards Department of Avon and Somerset Police.
 The department is completely separate from the officers or members of staff who are complained about.

-Once your complaint is accepted and recorded as being about the conduct of a police officer or member of police staff, and then it will be dealt with in one of two ways:
+Once your complaint is accepted and recorded as being about the conduct of a police officer or member of police staff, and then it will be dealt with in one of three ways:

 Local Resolution is a process of understanding your complaint and resolving it directly with you.
 It may involve an undertaking to pursue a particular course of action, an apology in appropriate circumstances or an explanation of why events unfolded as they did.